Germany: 2 detained over suspected mall attack plot

-BERLIN (AP) — Police say that two Kosovo-born brothers have been detained on suspicion that they were planning an attack on a shopping mall in western Germany.
+BERLIN (AP) — Two Kosovo-born brothers have been detained on suspicion they were planning to carry out an attack on a shopping mall in western Germany, days after a truck attack in Berlin that killed 12 people.

-Police said that the men, ages 28 and 31, were detained in Duisburg in the industrial Ruhr region in the early hours of Friday.
-Authorities suspect that they may have been planning an attack on the Centro mall in nearby Oberhausen.
+Police said Friday that the men, aged 28 and 31, were detained in Duisburg in the industrial Ruhr region shortly after midnight.

-They say authorities are probing how far along the suspected attack plan was and whether anyone else was involved.
+Authorities suspect the two men may have been planning an attack on the Centro mall in nearby Oberhausen.
+They are now probing what the pair’s intentions were and whether anyone else was involved.

-Police say they increased their presence at Centro and a nearby Christmas market on Thursday evening after receiving a tip.
+Police said in a statement that they increased their presence at Centro and a nearby Christmas market on Thursday evening after receiving a tip from “security sources.”

 Most Read Stories